-- 8. Hydrogen sulfide abatement equipment with a minimum of 3,000 gallons of sodium hydroxide or an equivalent chemical shall be on the property prior to the initiation of drilling, abated well cleanout and flow testing operations.
+- 8. Hydrogen sulfide abatement equipment with a minimum of three thousand (3,000) gallons of sodium hydroxide or an equivalent chemical shall be on the property prior to the initiation of drilling, abated well cleanout and flow testing operations.
 Chemical storage tanks shall be maintained with sodium hydroxide or an equivalent chemical at all times with no less than a three (3) day operating supply.
 Chemicals equivalent to sodium hydroxide shall obtain prior written approval from the Department before use. - 9.
 During well drilling, flow testing and abated well cleanout operations, the permittee shall utilize hydrogen sulfide abatement equipment.
 The hydrogen sulfide abatement equipment shall consist of a cyclonic muffler or other equivalent device designed to minimize particulate and brine aerosol emissions, and direct venting into a vertical direction.
 A minimum sodium hydroxide treatment mole ratio of four (4) to one (1) (NaOH/H2S) will be used initially and the abatement efficiency monitored.
 The optimum mole ratios will be determined during the hydrogen sulfide abatement operations.
-A specific chemical treatment plan shall be submitted to the Department for approval prior to the commencement of drilling, flow testing and abated well cleanout operations.
-A copy of the plan shall be maintained at the site at all times and supervisory personnel shall be aware of its provisions at all times.
+A specific chemical treatment plan shall be submitted to the Department prior to the commencement of drilling, flow testing and abated well cleanout operations.
+A copy of the plan shall be maintained at the site at all times and supervisory personnel shall be aware of its provisions at all times. - 10.
+During well drilling operations, the release of any geothermal steam shall be diverted to the hydrogen sulfide abatement equipment or action immediately taken to shut-in the well.